TongTY/Individual-Project/README.md

 This repository is used to record the progress of COMP4560 project.

 ## What's new this week:
 1. Individual-Project/MathPairs_Java/MathPairs.java: the final version of the algorithm
+2. Individual-Project/MathPairs_Java/Result:new results based on sv=0.5% and cv=50% and 10% were added

 ## Files: